Find Affordable College Courses

 Nursing majors at UL Lafayette take out an average of $29,029 in student loans while working on their Bachelor's Degree.

-With a ranking of #9, The University of West Florida did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-Located in the city of Pensacola, UWF is a public college with a large student population.
+The University of West Florida did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the small city of Pensacola, UWF is a public college with a fairly large student population.

 Of the 456 students majoring in nursing at UWF, 16% are male and 84% are female.